-Nol Universe to Refund Full Ticketing Fees for Involuntary Flight Cancellations
+Nol Universe to Fully Refund Ticketing Fees for Involuntary Flight Cancellations

-According to the travel and aviation industries, the Singapore jet fuel average (MOPS) for March 16 to April 15 — the benchmark for May fuel surcharges — came to 511.21 cents per gallon ($214.71 per barrel).
+According to the travel and aviation industry, the average Singapore jet fuel price (MOPS) for March 16 to April 15 — the benchmark for May fuel surcharges — was 511.21 cents per gallon ($214.71 per barrel).
 That corresponds to the highest level, Stage 33, in the 33-step fuel-surcharge system (470 cents per gallon or more).

-According to the travel and aviation industries, the Singapore jet fuel average (MOPS) for March 16 to April 15 — the benchmark for May fuel surcharges — came to 511.21 cents per gallon ($214.71 per barrel).
+According to the travel and aviation industry, the average Singapore jet fuel price (MOPS) for March 16 to April 15 — the benchmark for May fuel surcharges — was 511.21 cents per gallon ($214.71 per barrel).
 That corresponds to the highest level, Stage 33, in the 33-step fuel-surcharge system (470 cents per gallon or more).
 [Photo=Yonhap]

 Nol Universe, led by CEO Lee Cheol-woong, said Wednesday it will fully refund ticketing fees when an airline ticket is canceled for reasons not attributable to the customer.

 The policy applies to cancellations that occurred on or after April 6.
-If a flight is canceled due to airline-related circumstances such as natural disasters or war, the company will automatically refund the full amount paid, including the ticketing fee, without requiring a separate request from the customer.
+If a flight is canceled due to airline circumstances such as natural disasters or war, the company said it will automatically refund the full amount paid, including the ticketing fee, without requiring a separate request from the customer.

-Nol Universe currently charges ticketing fees as a booking-agency service: 1,000 won per person for domestic flights and 10,000 won per person for international flights.
+Nol Universe currently charges ticketing fees for booking services of 1,000 won per person for domestic flights and 10,000 won per person for international flights.
 Customers have repeatedly complained that the fee was not refunded even in involuntary cancellations.

-Last year, flight cancellations totaled about 1,700 cases — roughly 700 international and about 1,000 domestic.
-Cancellations are expected to rise this year due to external factors including a sharp increase in oil prices and the war in the Middle East.
-The company said the change is a proactive step to prevent customer losses from spreading and an example of putting its “Yanolja 3.0” vision of “sincere commitment to customers” into practice.
+Last year, flight cancellations totaled about 1,700 cases, including about 700 international and about 1,000 domestic, the company said.
+It expects cancellations to rise further this year due to external factors such as a surge in oil prices and the war in the Middle East.
+Nol Universe described the change as a proactive step to prevent broader customer losses and as an example of putting its “Yanolja 3.0” vision of “sincerity toward customers” into practice.

-Kim Jong-min, head of Nol Universe’s Business Support Group, said the company empathizes with customers whose travel plans were disrupted by airline fault and who then faced “double inconvenience” over ticketing-fee refunds.
-“This decision is a first step in putting our sincere commitment to customers into action, and we will continue to lead service innovation by resolving inconveniences first from the customer’s perspective,” he said.
+Kim Jong-min, head of Nol Universe’s Business Support Group, said the company empathizes with customers who faced “double inconvenience” when travel plans were disrupted by airline fault and then compounded by disputes over ticketing-fee refunds.
+“This decision is a first step in putting sincerity for customers into action,” Kim said, adding that the company will continue to lead service improvements that address inconvenience from the customer’s perspective first.

 * This article has been translated by AI.